1.7 Funding youth policy

 How youth policy is funded

 Youth policy is funded through the Department of Children, Equality, Disability, Integration and Youth (DCEDIY).
-The Youth Justice, Adoption, Youth and Participation Division is responsible for the effective administration of youth service funding, along with the reform of youth funding programmes.
+The Youth Justice, Adoption, Youth and Participation Division of DCEDIY is responsible for the effective administration and reform of youth service funding.

-A targeted youth funding scheme called UBU- Your Place Your Space, was launched in December 2019 and began in July 2020.
-The National Youth Service Funding Scheme works in conjunction with local service providers, who offer young people a dedicated ‘place’ and a ‘space’ in their local community.
-UBU - Your Place, Your Space brought together four already existing, overlapping schemes with a value of over €38.5 million.
-It arose from the results of a 2014 ‘Value for Money and Policy Review’ of the Youth Programmes that target disadvantaged young people.
-UBU – Your Place, Your Space is discussed further in Chapter 4.7 Youth work to foster social inclusion.
+A targeted youth funding scheme called UBU Your Place Your Space was launched in December 2019 and began in July 2020.
+This scheme brought together four already existing, overlapping schemes with a value of over €38.5 million.
+The first cycle of UBU – Your Place Your Space runs to December 2023.
+The scheme is discussed further in section 4.7 Youth work to foster social inclusion.

 What is funded?